mrkito/ml-flextok/README.md

 ## Model Zoo
 We provide FlexTok and VAE checkpoints as [safetensors](https://huggingface.co/docs/safetensors/en/index), and also offer easy loading via [Hugging Face Hub](https://huggingface.co/docs/hub/index).

+Note that we instantiate the models from configs stored in the safetensors' metadata using `hydra.utils.instantiate`, which may be vulnerable to arbitrary code execution.
+While we take steps to sanitize the loaded metadata before passing it to `hydra.utils.instantiate`, we recommend only using FlexTok checkpoints from trusted sources and inspecting the metadata manually when loading unofficial checkpoints.

 ### FlexTok tokenizers